Pedro-HTS/Image_searching/readme.md

-Simple border animation using html and css
+Simple image searching using html, css and js

 code from codelab or codegirl